 Features to Consider

 When deciding on the best type of hospital bed for home care use, it is also important to think about the various features that can best assist the intended user.
 Each patient is unique, and therefore requires special attention to ensure that their bed accommodates their individual needs.
-A range of added features and hospital bed accessories are available to maximize customizability.
+A range of added features and hospital bed accessories are available to maximize customization.

 Bed rails are a great solution both to help prevent users from falling out of bed, and also helping provide support as they move in and out of the bed.
 Additionally, they offer patients and caregivers a good source of stability as they move through transfers on and off the bed's surface.
 They can extend down the full length of the bed, or are available in half-length for less coverage.

 Many hospital beds come with or have the option to add a built-in bed scale that allows the patient within to be weighed without having to transfer them.
 This can be very helpful, especially if the user needs to be weighed on a regular basis for medical reasons.

 While the traditional hospital bed is comprised of only a metal frame and any electrical components needed, some newer designs are coming out with models that offer added storage space.
 This can help both the patient and the caregiver to easily access frequently-used supplies like remotes, books, bed pans, incontinence supplies, gloves, etc.

 For patients who need added support transferring in and out of the bed, a hospital bed trapeze can be a great solution.
 These devices can either be attached to the bed frame or mounted on its own base for strength and versatility.
 Typically, bed trapezes hang over the head section of the bed, dangling a handle that users can grab to offer stability when repositioning themselves or when transferring out of or into the bed.